Karl-Heinz Kurras: Biography

 Kurras was born in Barten, East Prussia.
 He was born as the son of a police officer in East Prussia.
 His father died while serving in the Wehrmacht during World War II.
 Kurras attended high school and in 1944, like most of his class after graduating from secondary school, volunteered for military service.
 He was wounded and fought in Battle of Berlin at the end of the war.
 There he began an administrative apprenticeship.

 In December 1946, the Soviet secret police MVD arrested Kurras for illegally possessing weapons.
 In January 1947, a Soviet military tribunal convicted him of "counter-revolutionary sabotage" and sentenced him to 10 years in prison.
 Kurras was released from prison in February 1950.

 After he had been acquitted of any wrongdoing in shooting Ohnesorg in 1967, the Federal Court of Justice subsequently ruled that the first court had failed to consider all the available evidence and ordered a new trial.
 Kurras was acquitted a second time.

 In 1971 he rejoined the police force and was subsequently promoted to Detective Chief Inspector (Kriminaloberkommissar).
 He retired from the Berlin Police in 1987.

 In an interview in 2007, he defended his decision to use lethal force against Ohnesorg, whom he accused of attacking him.
-He boasted, "Anyone who attacks me will be destroyed.
+He stated, "Anyone who attacks me will be destroyed.
 Off.
 Lights out.
 That is how you must see that." ("Wer mich angreift, wird vernichtet.
 Aus.
 Feierabend.
 So ist das zu sehen.")

 He died on 16 December 2014 in Berlin.